19 FAQs people ask about rent reviews

 - Can a rent review include a change to the terms of the lease?

-- What happens if the landlord and I cannot agree on the new rent?
+- What happens if the landlord and I cannot agree on the new rent on a leased property?

-- How much is resolving a dispute likely to cost and how long will it take?
+- How much will resolving a rent review dispute cost and how long will it take?

-- Do I have to pay rent while the level of rent is being disputed?
+- Do I have to pay rent while the new rent is being disputed?

-- What should I do if I can't afford the new level of rent?
+- What should I do if I can't afford the new level of rent on a leased property?

 - How do rent reviews affect sub-tenants?

-1. When will the rent on my lease be reviewed?
+1. When will the rent be reviewed on my leased property?

 The dates of frequency of rent reviews will be included in the lease agreement.